Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-websearch/README.md

 ```

 ##### Sample code
-The following sample lets you perform a web search on 'Microsoft Azure'.
-To know more, Refer the [Azure Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-web-search/)
+The following sample performs a web search on the text 'Microsoft Azure'.
+To know more, refer to the [Azure Documentation on Bing Web Search](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-web-search/)

 ```typescript
 import {